 Calming Aura - Grants a moderate bonus to Base Health and forces all heroes to act as if they were in the Green zone until the aura is removed by three successful Overcome actions.
 Minor twists let the villain use a reaction to Hinder the hero in response, which discourages doing another Overcome right away.
 Obviously not very impactful at first, but if the players don't get rid of it fast the effect quickly becomes a serious handicap.

 Power Dampening Field - Another moderate bonus to Base Health, and a complicated wall of text that basically results in hero power dice being reduced more and more as the scene tracker advances.
-Can be removed with three Overcome actions, but minor twists mean the hero loses access to a power completely until the end of the scene.
+Can be removed with three Overcome actions, but minor twists mean the hero loses access to a power completely until this upgrade is removed.

 Brainwashing Zone - Nearly identical to the Power Dampening Field above, but it affects qualities rather than powers.
 It also has an added rider that means any hero who goes Out while the zone is still in play becomes a mind-controlled villainous minion with a die size equal to their largest power die.
 Not really likely to happen unless you really focus down one PC, but it certainly is colorful.